TajborBerry/How_was_my_day/visuals/README.md

 ![Feature Importance](Priority_on_Habits.png)

 ## 📌 Actions
-Based on the feature importance score of my models I made the following changes:
+Based on the feature importance score of my model I made the following changes:
-    1. Signed up for gym membership
+    1. Enrolled in a gym membership to improve physical well-being.
-    2. Chores of the week are not done adhocly but are part of the weekly plan
+    2. Structured weekly chores into a planned schedule rather than performing them ad hoc.
-    3. Early bed time alarm was set up
+    3. Established an early bedtime alarm to promote better sleep habits.